willogy-team/insights--tensorflow/part3/README.md

 The shape of a filter will have 4 elements ```(height, width, the depth of the input, the number of filters)```.
 Each filter will have a depth equal to the depth of its input.
 For example, in the first input layer, the input image has 3 channels, so each filter of the first convolutional layer will also have 3 channels.
 We can visualize these 3 channels separately, or concatenate them to visualize as an RGB image.

 Try printing ```filters_weights``` of a layer by the code below (add that line inside the loop above), you can see that it has both positive and negative values.
 They are small and closed to zero.
-To visualize them on image, we have to get rid of the negative values by normalize to the range 0-1.
+To visualize them on an image, we have to get rid of the negative values by normalizing them to the range 0-1.

 ```python
 	print('[**] filters_weights: ', filters_weights)